Professional Work Personal Work About

 John, according to John, has been in two movies, met Lebron James, his granddaughter is a famous photographer, and her husband is a commander of–

-“John loves people.
-I don’t.
-I hate people.”
-She says as she kindly chats with us and offers us free iPhone cases from the bowl of iPhone cases “I got them at the warehouse”
+"John loves people.
+I don't.
+I hate people."
+She says as she kindly chats with us and offers us free iPhone cases from the bowl of iPhone cases in their office, "I got them at The Warehouse."

-The relaxation of a fire burning and a morning coffee in hand was squelched by the forecast of impending rain.
-We quickly packed everything and sat in our cars watching the drops roll down the windshield, taunting us.
-Based on the various radars we’re monitoring we decide to drive west, just over the border into Ohio where the cloud coverage looks more promising.
+The following morning, the relaxation of a fire burning and a coffee in hand was squelched by the impending rain forecast.
+We quickly packed everything and sat in our cars, watching the drops roll down the windshield, taunting us.
+Based on the various radars we were monitoring, we decided to drive west, just over the border into Ohio, where the cloud coverage looked more promising.

 "Take down this number."